What that actually means in practice

 For a B2B tech company, the fastest route to better CAC payback is often not a new campaign.
 It is saying no with more discipline.

-Nyman Media typically starts by building a sharper operating view: segment economics, funnel conversion by source, sales effort by deal type, activation timing, margin pressure, and retention quality.
-From there, we reset the cadence: weekly pipeline quality reviews, monthly segment-level payback reads, and specific decisions on what to scale, fix, or stop.
+The usual starting point is a sharper view of the numbers: segment economics, funnel conversion by source, sales effort by deal type, activation timing, margin pressure, and retention quality.
+From there you decide what to scale, fix, or stop, and you read segment-level payback often enough to catch drift early.

-The goal is not to make marketing cheaper in isolation.
-The goal is to make the revenue system more selective, faster to cash, and more durable after the sale.
+The aim is not to make marketing cheaper in isolation.
+It is to make the revenue system more selective, faster to cash, and more durable after the sale.